 When you’re planning for a snack or a meal, keep servings in mind.
-If you don’t have measuring cups or a scale handy, there are ways to “eyeball” serving sizes, such as comparing your food to the size of your hand (see pictures above).
+If you don’t have measuring cups or a scale handy, there are ways to “eyeball” serving sizes, such as comparing your food to the size of your hand (see pictures below).

 If your weight is a concern, reducing your portions can help.
 You can eat more than one serving of a food at once.
 But to keep from eating too much at one meal, learn how to manage your portions.
 A portion is the amount of each type of food on your plate.
-See the plate diagram for an example of balanced portions.